-When it comes to skincare, vegan beauty ingredients, especially antioxidants, are the key to getting the glow, according to celebrity skin whisperer Amber Rose Johnson.
+When it comes to skincare, beauty ingredients, especially antioxidants, are the key to getting the glow, according to celebrity skin whisperer Amber Rose Johnson.

 For Amber Rose Johnson, no two skin types are the same.
 The Orange County-based celebrity esthetician and founder of the popular Facial Lounge, has seen her fair share of skin and skin conditions, including her own.